BeyondMafia/BeyondMafia-Integration/docs/role-creation-guide.md

 #### Choose a role to implement.

 Refer to [this issue](https://github.com/r3ndd/BeyondMafia-Integration/issues/16) for a full list of roles that require implementation.
-There are also links to mechanic description and system messages
+There are also links to mechanic description and system messages.
 Drop a comment stating which role you want to work on.

 Locally, checkout a branch for the role you want to make.